opencord/cord/docs/install_pod.md

    * Strongly Suggested NIC:
        * Intel Ethernet Converged Network Adapters XL710 10/40 GbE PCIe 3.0, x8 Dual port.
        * ConnectX®-3 EN Single/Dual-Port 10/40/56GbE Adapters w/ PCI Express 3.0.
 	   >NOTE: while the machines mentioned above are generic standard x86 servers, and can be potentially substituted with any other machine, it’s quite important to stick with either one of the network card suggested.
 CORD scripts will look for either an i40e or a mlx4_en driver, used by the two cards cards.
 To use other cards additional operations will need to be done.
-Please, see the [Network Settings](appendix_network_settings.md) appendix for more information.
+Please, see [Network Settings](appendix_network_settings.md) for more information.

 * 4x Fabric Switches
      * Suggested Model: OCP-qualified Accton 6712 switch.
 Each switch